How layers can benefit from an optimized light climate

 The provided light climate needs to match the needs of the chicken.
 A light climate which does not respond to the hen’s specific spectrum needs will degrade the hen’s ability to distinguish details and therefore optimal usage of the environment will degrade as well.

 A spectrum close to that of natural daylight stimulates natural behaviour.
 Monochromatic colour lighting degrades the hen’s vision due to a minimal available spectrum.
-However, when you want to degrade the hen’s vision to decrease the hen’s activity, monochromatic colour lighting is an important tool to have.
+However, when you want to degrade the hen’s vision to decrease the hen’s activity, monochromatic colour lighting can be an important tool to have.

 Fig. 6.
 Natural daylight spectrum